DeltaTangoLima/orion_sc008ha/README.md

 ## First success

-So it's been quite a while since I came back to this project, during which time a few people came across this repo and reached out to me to discuss my proress and offer their own experiences from trying to hack simialr devices.
+So it's been quite a while since I came back to this project, during which time a few people came across this repo and reached out to me to discuss my progress and offer their own experiences from trying to hack similar devices.

 Unfortunately, this came at an incredibly busy and stressful period for me, culminating in me quitting my job in December (don't worry - I got an awesome new one before I did) and escaping for a week away with the family over Christmas/New Year.